 Cory-Merrill is a special neighborhood for me.
 Please do not hesitate to reach out to simply say hello, I love meeting new people in South Denver and the Cory-Merrill neighborhood.
 My hope is you love where you live!!
 This is why I have been a volunteer board member for the Cory-Merrill Neighborhood Association since 2013 and organize the Annual Cory-Merrill Neighborhood Yard Sale each Spring.
-I first bought my house in Cory-Merrill almost 20 years ago after Denver voters put the T-Rex lightrail and I-25 expansion project into motion.
+I first bought my house in Cory-Merrill about 20 years ago after Denver voters put the T-Rex lightrail and I-25 expansion project into motion.
 Wow, has Denver and the Cory-Merrill neighborhood changed since then.
 As they say…location, location, location.
 Cory-Merrill and South Denver continue to be my favorite locations in our vibrant city.

 Map of Cory-Merrill in South Denver

-Public Schools Serving Cory-Merrill
+Public Schools Serving Cory-Merrill Neighborhood

 3245 E. Exposition Ave.